chromice/order.less/README.md

 #### `.use-baseline-grid()`

-Defines baseline and exports the other mixins.
+Defines baseline and exports other mixins.

 ##### Parameters